openMF/mojafos/README.md

 - `-u` This is used to pass in the user the script should use to execute it's commands.
 The value passed in is `$USER` which the current user of the shell
 - `-m` This option specifies the mode in which the script should execute.
 The available values are
     - `deploy` - Deploy applications
+    - `cleanapps` - Undo what deploy did and clean up all application resources without removing kubernetes infrastructure
-    - `cleanup` - Undo what deploy did and clean up resources
+    - `cleanall` - Undo what deploy did and clean up all resources including kubernetes infrastructure
 - `-d` This flag tells the sccript whether to execute in verbose mode or not.
 The available values are :
     - true - Output should provide as much information as possible
     - false - Output should not be minimal